syncthing/docs/users/syncing.rst

 could have happened before version 1.9.0, where the same file would erroneously be accessed under two case-differing file names.

-All this does not concern the folder "root" path, but only relative paths within each shared folder.
+All this does not concern the folder root path, but only relative paths within each shared folder.

 .. _temporary-files: